This is my learning notes from the course - Mastering C++ Standard Library Features .

 Summary

-Learned that the Standard Library is increasingly getting more constexpr
+Learned that the Standard Library is increasingly getting more constexpr-friendly

 Learned that in C++17 and the upcoming C++20, even more Standard Library algorithms and data structures will be marked as constexpr